Method of peer review

 Theatre and Performance, Media Archaeology, History of Knowledge, History of Science, Intermediality, Worldwide, Long nineteenth century

-The series focuses on the intersections between media developments and performative culture since the early nineteenth century.
+This book series focuses on the intersections between media developments and performative culture since the early nineteenth century.
 The modern era witnessed a proliferation of media performances and exhibitions, encouraged by the burgeoning rise of science and technology, and supported by changes in transportation, communication, education, and social mobility.
 These popular events were part of nascent culture industries that took root in learning environments and lecture halls but also in theatre and opera houses, spilling out into public space, the boulevards, and the fairgrounds.
 Academics and science enthusiasts but also illusionists, artists and amateur savants, all shared a knack for understanding what would entice different audiences, coupled with a delicate balance between scientific demonstration and sensational entertainment.
 While relying on international networks, media performances contributed to the circulation of knowledge, technologies, and visual culture between European cities and across the Atlantic.

 Media Performance Histories explores the ways in which cultural change, new forms of knowledge, science, and technology were turned into modern spectacles that addressed different audiences and produced different modes of reception.
 It provides readers with a unique guide to how transnational performance created a culturally shared repertoire of signs and shaped modern Western culture.
 The books in this series offer accounts that cut across disciplinary and geographical boundaries, while being sensitive to how specific historical contexts and institutional circumstances constituted media and performance cultures.
 By also considering the interplay between present-day media performances and the archaeological traces that they carry, the series moreover aims to unearth previously overlooked but resurgent prehistories of so-called “new” media.